An extended Wigner's friend no-go theorem inspired by generalized contextuality: Local Friendliness no-go theorem

-The above formulation of Local Agency is equivalent to the standard one~\cite{cavalcanti2021implications}: \begin{quote} ``The only relevant events correlated with an intervention are in its future light cone.'' \end{quote} Indeed, the choice settings (``the interventions'') can only be correlated with the relevant events that lie within their future light cone, \textit{even if all the events cannot be observed by a single agent}.
-In this sense, Local Agency can be read as a stronger version of standard no-signalling.
+The above formulation makes explicit the strong reading of the standard Local Agency assumption~\cite{cavalcanti2021implications} (``The only relevant events correlated with an intervention are in its future light cone''), in which ``relevant events'' include the jointly inaccessible ones whose existence is guaranteed by AOE.
 In the LF scenario, Local Agency implies, for example, that $p(c,b|x,y=1) = p(c,b|y=1)$, as none of $c,b$ are obtained in the future of the choice $x$.
-Notice how this is different from requiring the disjoint conditions to hold: $p(b|x,y=1)=p(b|y=1)$ -- an instance of no-signalling -- and $p(c|x,y)=p(c)$ -- an instance of no-signalling to the past, or no-superdeterminism.
+Notice how this is different from requiring the disjoint conditions to hold: $\wp(b|x,y=1)=\wp(b|y=1)$ -- an instance of no-signalling -- and $\wp(c|x,y)=\wp(c)$ -- an instance of no-signalling to the past, or no-superdeterminism.
 Local Agency is stronger than standard no-signalling and no-superdeterminism insofar as it requires the joint independence, which, in addition to the no-signalling and no-superdeterminism above, also requires $p(b|c,x,y=1)=p(b|c,y=1)$.

 Local Agency can be motivated by a commitment to relativistic principles and the belief that these should hold even if they cannot be directly verified by a single agent.
-It can also be justified as an instance of no operational fine-tuning \cite{catani2023mathematical} in a universe where AOE holds: if events are absolute and a theory prescribes no-signalling, the latter should also hold even if it cannot be verified by a single agent.
-Put differently, no-signalling should hold even if the verification is possible only by a hypothetical agent with superpowers.
-Let us call this agent Eve and imagine that she has access to outcomes $b,c$ and a choice $y=1$.
-Beyond the standard no-signalling instances $p(b|x,y=1) = p(b|y=1)$ and $p(c|x,y)=p(c)$, Eve's superpowers allow her to verify an additional no-signalling instance: $p(b,c|x=1,y=1) = p(b,c|x=0,y=1)$, \textit{i.e.}, if Eve were to access only $b,c,y=1$, she would not get any information on $x$.
-Local Agency demands that such no-signalling conditions verified by Eve must remain valid even in her absence.
+It can also be justified as an instance of no operational fine-tuning~\cite{catani2023mathematical} in a universe where AOE holds: if events are absolute and a theory prescribes no-signalling, the latter should also hold even if it cannot be verified by a single agent.
+It would otherwise be conspiratorial for the prescription to fail precisely on those analogues that, while guaranteed to exist by AOE, are not verifiable by a single agent.

 It is worth noting that while Local Agency is stronger than no-signalling, it is weaker than local causality, as shown in \cite{cavalcanti2021implications}.
 This is further evident in scenarios where the polytope of correlations implied by Local Friendliness (the conjunction of AOE and Local Agency) is strictly larger than the polytope of locally causal correlations, as demonstrated in \cite{haddara2024local}.